open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 When the even spread is unsatisfiable to a certain degree, we may want the scheduler not to schedule the workload.

-**Example.** We want a even spread across the zones in us-east-1 (i.e., us-east-1a and us-east-1b) and four clusters in total.
+**Example.** We want a even spread across the zones in us-east (i.e., us-east-1a and us-east-1b) and four clusters in total.
 If us-east-1a can provide three clusters and us-east-1b can only provide one cluster, then the even spread cannot be satisfied strictly.

 Following K8s's PodTopologySpread, we define the skew of a topoloy to be selected_clusters_in_current_topology - **min** selected_clusters_in_a_topology.